GoogleCloudPlatform/resource-security-remediation/README.md

-# Using SCC Custom Findings and Asset Inventory Feeds to auto-remediate non-compliant GCP resources
+# Using Security Command Center Custom Findings and Asset Inventory Feeds to auto-remediate non-compliant GCP resources

 ## The problem